Amirreza-Ipchi-Haq/dynastr/README.md

 # dynastr
-This library, which is a requirement for the C version of [strcal](https://github.com/Amirreza-Ipchi-Haq/strcal), is designed specifically to work with strings allocated in the heap.
-The reason I've created this is to seperate the dynamic string operations from the C version of [strcal](https://github.com/Amirreza-Ipchi-Haq/strcal).
+This library is designed specifically to work with strings allocated in the heap.
 ## How to use
 You can use it by putting the header file next to your code and include it with `#include"dynastr.h"`.
 ## Reference